Chart Color Schemes

 Household Composition

-Altona North has a typical household mix, with a fairly typical median household size
+Altona North has a typical household mix, with a lower-than-average median household size

 Family households account for 69.3% of all households, including 30.6% couples with children, 24.6% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 30.7%, with lone person households at 27.5% and group households comprising 3.1%.
-The median household size is 2.5 people, which aligns with Greater Melbourne's average.
+Non-family households constitute the remaining 30.7%, with lone person households at 27.5% and group households comprising 3.1% of the total.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households